Party Processions Act 1850: Background

-The Act
+The act

-The Act itself, entitled "A Bill to Restrain Party Processions in Ireland" stated:
+The act itself, entitled "An Act to Restrain Party Processions in Ireland" stated:

 "Whereas Numbers of Persons have been in the Practice of assembling and marching together in procession in Ireland in a Manner calculated to create and perpetuate Animosities between different Classes of Her Majesty's Subjects, and to endanger the public Peace: Be it therefore enacted by the Queen's most Excellent Majesty by and with the Advice and Consent of the Lords, Spiritual and Temporal, and the Commons, in this present Parliament assembled, and by the Authority of the same, That from and after the passing of this Act all Assemblies of Persons in Ireland who shall meet and parade together or join in procession, and who shall bear, wear or have amongst them or any of them any fire-arms or other offensive Weapons, or any Banner, Emblem, Flag or Symbol, the Display whereof may be calculated or tend to provoke Animosity between different Classes of Her Majesty's Subjects, or who shall be accompanied by any Person or Persons playing Music which may be calculated or tent to provoke Animosity between different Classes of Her Majesty's Subjects, shall be unlawful Assemblies, and every person present thereat shall be guilty of a Misdemeanor, and upon Conviction thereof shall be punished accordingly."

-William Johnston of Ballykilbeg was imprisoned in the 1860s for violating the Party Processions Act, and on 12 July 1867 a number of Orangemen partaking in celebration of the Battle of Boyne received summons for prosecution under the Act, which earned them local media notoriety.
-An 1864 mass-rally for the memory of O'Connell, who had died in 1849, included several banners, flags, colours and songs prohibited by the Act, which prompted discussion in the House of Lords and the House of Commons regarding the appropriate inclusion of such events in February 1865.
-Lord Hamilton claimed to have collated reports of 60,000 to 80,000 strong parades violating the particulars of the Act however without once resorting to language or behaviour constituting any breach of the peace.
+William Johnston of Ballykilbeg was imprisoned in the 1860s for violating the Party Processions Act 1860, and on 12 July 1867 a number of Orangemen partaking in celebration of the Battle of Boyne received summons for prosecution under the act, which earned them local media notoriety.
+An 1864 mass-rally for the memory of O'Connell, who had died in 1849, included several banners, flags, colours and songs prohibited by the act, which prompted discussion in the House of Lords and the House of Commons regarding the appropriate inclusion of such events in February 1865.
+Lord Hamilton claimed to have collated reports of 60,000 to 80,000 strong parades violating the particulars of the act however without once resorting to language or behaviour constituting any breach of the peace.
 Peel retorted that the law was created to prevent conflict between Catholic and Protestant groups, and that it did not marginalise peaceful marches.
-Johnston's imprisonment generated, by 1867, strong calls for the Act to be repealed along with its accompanying Emblems Act.
+Johnston's imprisonment generated, by 1867, strong calls for the act to be repealed along with its accompanying Party Emblems Act 1860.
 It was repealed in 1872.